jpittman/BestPractices/ios-build-client-howto.md

 This is going to be a little long.
 I've linked specific steps to Apple's documentation to provide you with more details.

+'''Note''': When this doc is rendered as html, it's best to read it (and use the links) via Safari.
+Silly Apple Docs.

 ### Prerequisites

 So let's start with the pre-requisites.
 Some of this may seem obvious, but it's just helps to get this stuff cleared up before you actually sit down with the client.